SharePoint Server 2007 end of support roadmap

 If you haven't already planned for upgrade or migration, please see: SharePoint 2007 migration options to consider, for some examples of where to begin.
 You can also search for Microsoft Partners who can help with upgrade or Office 365 migration (or both).

-For more information about Office 2007 servers reaching the end of support, see Plan your upgrade for Office 2007 servers.
+For more information about Office 2007 servers reaching the end of support, see Resources to help you upgrade from Office 2007 servers and clients.

 What are my options?